-The world is trying to deal with the coronavirus pandemic in a variety of ways.
+The world is trying to deal with the COVID-19 in a variety of ways.
 Controlling the spread of the deadly virus is at the top of the list.
 Travel is being restricted, and some countries have even closed their borders.
-The United States has been slow to react, but recent events have accelerated action by the federal government, states and major corporations.
+The United States was slow to react, but eventually states imposed restrictions for business operations to reduce the coronavirus spread and then began re-opening in phases.
 Social distancing and maintaining clean hygiene practices are the normal mode of operation now.
-More and more businesses are asking their employees to stay at home where possible.
-Some are being commanded by civil authorities to have their employees work from home.
+More and more businesses are allowing their employees to stay at home where possible.

 What does that mean for the practice of law?
 How will you meet with clients?
-Many firms have or will adopt a telework environment and allow their employees to work from home.
-Making the working remotely decision will have different consequences depending on your current capabilities and whether a plan is already in place.
+Most firms have adopted a telework environment and allow their employees to work from home, even while some firms have begun re-opening.
+Working from home has different consequences depending on your current capabilities and whether a plan is already in place.
 While we can't cover all the possibilities and capabilities of every law firm, we'll attempt to attack some of the common considerations.